-- An inhouse training programme for the success of school- leaving examination. - Premiums for good school grades and good final apprenticeship exams.
+- An inhouse training programme for school leaving examination and - Premiums for good school grades and good final apprenticeship exams.

 In addition to the training at the vocational school, the company has its own academy for its learners.
-The courses on offer range from in-depth technical knowledge to social skills and are taught either by internal staff, external trainers, or associations.
+The courses on offer range from in-depth technical knowledge to social skills and are taught either by internal staff, external trainers or associations.
 Every Friday, learners have to attend such a training.

-The digitalisation of education throughout the COVID-19 pandemic, with the restrictions and difficulties has been a successful way forward.
-This led to an improvement of e-learning in a more interactive and playful way.
+The digitalisation of education was supported through the COVID-19 pandemic, its restrictions and difficulties.
+This led to an improvement of e-learnings in a more interactive and playful way.
 The learners are integrated into the development process of new e-learnings.